The words “forex trading” provide the definition of this activity. The word FOREX is coined from “FOReign EXchange”.

 That is definitely a tough question.

+The world forex market trades $5 trillion per day, at such volume there are undoubtedly winners and losers.
 So the answer to the question is yes, it is profitable, the real question is how to trade on it to make money.
 If you want to give forex trading a try, you may want to take into consideration forex trading simulators first.

 5 Forex Trading Tips